Samar-Hentati-22/Self-Balancing-Robot/README.md

 A self-balancing robot is a two-wheeled mobile robot that maintains its upright position using sensors and control algorithms, based on the principles of a wheeled inverted pendulum system.
 ## B. Challenge
 Unlike many other systems where stability is achieved by minimizing deviations from a stable equilibrium point, the two-wheeled inverted pendulum system requires maintaining an unstable equilibrium.
 This makes control even more delicate and demanding
-So , How did we determine the system's instability?
+So, how did we determine the system's instability?
 ## C. Theoretical Study
 ### Mathematical Representation